Updated July 5, 2023

 Let us look at each with the phases involved in them:

-The team should have proper communication and there should not any overhead on each associate.
+The team should have proper communication, and there should not be any overhead on each associate.
 The work needs to be shared and must be done parallelly.
 The process is adaptable to both business and technical challenges.

 The phase pattern in the scrum are:

 - Backlog: List the requirements in the form of a story and prioritize them in descending order.

 - Sprints: This basic work unit must be required to achieve the backlog requirement packet.